Half-arch (crown)

-A half-arch is the piece of gold, silver or platinum, usually decorated with jewels, that links the circlet (circular base) of a hoop crown to the monde at the top of the crown.
+A half-arch is the piece of metal, usually gold, silver or platinum, and typically decorated with jewels, that links the circlet (circular base) of a hoop crown to the monde at the top of the crown.

 Number of Arches

 European tradition of eight half-arches

 Many crowns of continental European monarchs traditionally contain eight half-arches; examples from extant monarchies include the royal crowns of Denmark, the Netherlands, Norway, Spain and Sweden.
 The only example of a crown of a British monarch with eight half-arches is the Imperial Crown of India, made for King George V as Emperor of India to wear at the Delhi Durbar of 1911.
-The crowns of two 20th century British Queens consort also have eight half-arches, namely the Crown of Queen Alexandra (1902) and the Crown of Queen Mary (1911), reflecting their origins as European princesses from Denmark and Germany respectively.
+The crowns of two 20th-century British queens consort also have eight half-arches, namely the Crown of Queen Alexandra (1902) and the Crown of Queen Mary (1911), reflecting their origins as European princesses from Denmark and Germany respectively.

 British tradition of four half-arches

 In contrast, the crowns of British monarchs traditionally contain four half-arches; examples include St. Edward's Crown, the State Crown of George I, the Coronation Crown of George IV and the Imperial State Crown, and also the Crown of Scotland.
 The same is true for several British consort crowns, namely the State Crown of Mary of Modena, the Crown of Queen Adelaide and the Crown of Queen Elizabeth The Queen Mother.